ulfschneider/ulf.website/content/posts/articles/2011-04-14-box-bullet-line.md

 ---
 title: The Box-Bullet-Line (BBL)
 subtitle: An intuitive and natural notation to communicate flows between components
-permalink: /bbl/
-categories: articles
-abstract: An intuitive and natural notation to communicate flows between components.
 ---

 Many important aspects of software development are invisible.
 When creating software we work through different abstraction layers by analyzing symbols and writing code.